When engineering devices with medical applications, it's critical to keep patient safety at the center of all design choices.

 Innovative use of polymers results in safer medical components.
-Controlled Fluidics remains on the forefront of polymer technology, and our engineers draw upon this foundational knowledge to ensure our clients benefit from the safety and reliability that comes from using the most advanced materials.
-If you’d like to learn more about how the right polymer can improve your plastic machining or manifold project, contact us.
-Our engineers are happy to help you narrow down your options to ensure a successful project.
+Controlled Fluidics remains at the forefront of polymer technology.
+Our engineers draw upon this foundational knowledge to ensure our clients benefit from the safety and reliability that comes from using the most advanced materials.